$(\alpha,\beta)$-metrics satisfying the $T$-Condition or the $\sigma T$-Condition: Introduction

-It is worthy to mention that the above special $(\alpha,\beta)$-metrics are obtained by Z. Shen \cite{Shen_example}.
-Namely, the formulas of $\phi(s)$ that characterized the T-condition produce positively almost regular Berwald metrics.
-One can predict that the metric, in this case, is not regular because the T-tensor vanishes (by Szabo Zoltan's result).
+It is worthy to mention that the above special $(\alpha,\beta)$-metrics have already been obtained by Z. Shen \cite{Shen_example}.
+Namely, the formulas of $\phi(s)$ that characterized the $T$-condition produce positively almost regular Berwald metrics.
+One can predict that the metric is not regular in this case because the $T$-tensor vanishes (by Szab\'o's observation).
 In his paper, Shen showed this almost regular property.
-The non trivial formula that characterized the $\sigma$T-condition (with some restrictions) provides the class of (almost regular) Landsberg metrics which are not Berwaldian.
+The non-trivial formula that characterized the $\sigma T$-condition (with some restrictions) provides the class of (almost regular) Landsberg metrics which are not Berwaldian.